wi7a1ian/nip-lab-2018/README.md

 	1. *(optional) Try adding a provider that support writing logs to a file.
 Google `logging.AddFile(...);`*

 ### Exercise set #6 - persistent store & initialization
-- ORM frameworks like EntityFramework Core not only allow you to easly map database objects to models, but easily swap database providers when needed, i.e: from SQLite > MsSQL > PostgreSQL > MySQL.
+- ORM frameworks like EntityFramework Core not only allow you to easly map database objects to models, but also easily swap database providers when needed, i.e: from SQLite > MsSQL > PostgreSQL > MySQL.
 It also handle database consistency and upgrades (aka migrations).
 - Using Visual Studio:
 	1. Update `Startup.cs` and switch from in-memory database to MsSQL provider.
 		```